 As mentioned earlier, agencies are cracking down on add-ons for Kodi.
 They are shutting down the add-ons for copyright violations.
 While all add-ons do not breach the terms, many have been under the scanner.
 Furthermore, you actually need to download and install the add-ons on Kodi which is a cumbersome process.
 Since the repositories are downloaded to the system, they occupy space.
 The plus point is that Kodi has a lot of add-ons to offer.
 Since they are developed by third-party developers, there is no limit to the number of add-ons that can be created for the media player.

-On the other hand the add-ons for Stremio are pretty stable.
+On the other hand, the add-ons for Stremio are pretty stable.
 You do not need to install them and no agency can ban them.
-However, a few add-ons pick their content from torrent and if agencies ban the torrent websites, the add-ons could become useless.
 However, Stremio would still have more to offer.

 The con with Stremio is that the add-ons are few.
 You wouldn’t have much of a choice.
 Rather, Stremio is good enough for those seeking online entertainment only.